 The Problem: Familiar Closing Techniques Breed Contempt

-Most buyers have heard every classic close in the book—the Ben Franklin, the Assumptive, the Impending Event, the Puppy Dog.
-Even if they don’t know the names, they’ve felt the pressure.
+Most buyers have heard every classic close in the book, including the Ben Franklin, the Assumptive, the Impending Event, the Puppy Dog.
+Even if they do not know the formal names, they have felt the pressure.

 And when buyers feel pressured, they push back.
 That resistance kills trust and turns potential deals into stalled opportunities.